BitcoinUnlimited/BitcoinUnlimited/doc/opdatasigverify.md

 ## Requirements on miners, full nodes, and clients

-Miners, full nodes, and clients will implement the OP_DATASIGVERIFY opcode and activate it during the May 2018 hard fork.
+Miners, full nodes, and clients will probably implement the OP_DATASIGVERIFY opcode and activate it during the Nov 2018 hard fork.

 ## OP_DATASIGVERIFY Specification